nisrulz/ortwin-slack-bot/readme.md

 [Botkit Docs](https://botkit.ai/docs/v4)

 ## Ortwin ? 🙄

 The name of this bot means Point friend.
 Ortwin is a slack bot that is there to help everyone out, being a friend and single point of access for cheering everyone in workspace.
 Ortwin can do various things like responding with GIFs or reacting to messages 😊

+Things Ortwin can do

+- When someone says "morgan" or "morgen", Ortwin will reply in a thread with Morgan Freeman GIF 🤪
+- When someone says "good morning" or "good bye", then respond with emoji reaction.
+- When you direct message or mention Ortwin and
+  - Say "programming quote", he will respond with a programming quote.
+  - Say "xkcd", he will respond with latest xkcd comic.
+  - Say "weather", he will respond with the weather for the city (it is hard coded to Berlin, but you can pass a different one if you want to).
+  - Say "hi", he will introduce himself.

+Rest the code is self explanatory.
+Hack away 🤓

 ## Avatar for Slack

 Download the avatar from below to use in Slack:

 <img src="avatar.png" height=128 />

 ## Deploy to Heroku

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 ## Develop on Local

 To complete the configuration of this bot when developing on local, make sure to create an `.env` file with your platform tokens and credentials.

 Check out the [dev-docs](/dev-docs) for more!